Independently Published by Florida National University - Research showed an overall increase of 70% - 80% on test scores!

 Excerpts from Action Report Study Below.
 CLICK for full 37 page report (PDF)

-(page 4) All four students (in the study) had been identified as having specific learning disabilities (SLD) and required Individual Education Plans (IEP).
+(page 4) All students (in the study) had been identified as having specific learning disabilities (SLD) and required Individual Education Plans (IEP).

 (page 10) Another result of the study was improved mathematical reasoning strategy application; specifically, after the study the participants moved from using juvenile strategies such as counting on to more developed strategies such as automatic retrieval .